 What were the most memorable parts of your Award experience?

-The most memorable part of my award experience was the Adventurous Journey.
+The most memorable part of my Award experience was the Adventurous Journey.
 For this, I went to Wilson’s Promontory to do a three-day hike and camp.
 I had to carry my tent, Tangier, food, water and clothes on my back for the whole camp, whilst hiking 15km a day.
 We would wake up at 5am and start walking all the way till 6pm, walking up a never-ending mountain without being able to see the finish line was hard and felt like torture.
 With the addition of a 20kg pack on my back, it was extremely difficult and with every step I took I was puffing, and my muscles were aching.
 This affected me mentally, as I struggled to keep a determined mindset.
 I have never in my life, ever come across something so hard to me, it was a truly physically and mentally grueling experience that really tested my limits.
 But, I did it.
 45km, 3 days later, I made it back.
 I finished the hike and I have never ever been so proud of myself.
-And it’s from that, that the realization came that I need to put myself out there more often, I need to be in more uncomfortable positions.
+And it’s from that, that the realisation came that I need to put myself out there more often, I need to be in more uncomfortable positions.
 Because it’s in those situations that I really thrive.

 What was the biggest challenge during your Award Journey?